Trismegiste/PHP-Character-Name-Generator/README.md

+# Currently huge overhaul to bring this code to 21st century standards

 # PHP-Character-Name-Generator
 The RPG character name generator is designed to create list of random names used for table-top role-playing games.
 The generator is designed with PHP and utilizes Post-Methods send user input to generate data.